Transplanted Pigeonpea along with Climate-Resilient Technology for Sustainable Pigeonpea Production

 Submitter: ICRISAT

 The seedling transplanting method is emerging as a climate-resilient technology (CRT) and has substantial potential to increase pigeonpea productivity.
-The transplanting method of pigeonpea enables farmers to grow the crop in protrays in advance and help in the timely sowing of pigeonpea by utilizing the available resources, especially catching the benefit of first rainwater.
+It allows farmers to raise seedlings in protrays and transplant them in the field at the right time, especially to make use of the first rains, improving timeliness and resource utilization.

 What We Do